GallowayLabMIT/protocols/docs/instruments/core_facilities/cluster_computing.rst

 MIT houses several computing clusters that are available for the lab to use.
 As of 2025, we use the Engaging cluster, though this may change in the future.

+The most common use case in our lab is RNAseq analysis because reading and aligning millions of transcripts is computationally intensive, as you can imagine.
+The general workflow (in detail below) is using a Snakefile to execute a list of commands for trimming, aligning, and/or analyzing transcripts.
+These commands may point to RNAseq-related packages or to user-defined python scripts that run analysis.
+At a high level, you upload your raw reads and your project repo housing your snakefile, run snakemake on the cluster, the cluster will compute, and then you will extract the data you need (usually gene counts and/or differentially expressed genes).

 Creating and setting up an account
 ==================================